Australia: Where the Wild Things Are

 Getting Around Australia

-Australia is enormous.
-Like, genuinely enormous.
-Here’s how to get between the places without losing half your budget or your mind.
+Australia is enormous, like, genuinely enormous.
+Here's how to get between the places without losing half your budget or your mind.

 Domestic Flights

-✅ Fast, frequent routes
+- Fast, frequent routes between major cities

-✅ Budget airlines from £55
+- Budget airlines from about £55 / $73 / €63

-❌ Adds up if not booked early
+- Adds up fast if you don't book early

 Car & Campervan

-✅ Access to remote areas
+- Access to remote areas public transport won't reach

-❌ Fuel is expensive over long distances
+- Fuel gets expensive over long distances

 Public Transport

-✅ Cheap with a transport card
+- Cheap once you're on a transport card

-✅ Some cities have free zones
+- Some cities run free inner-city zones

 Intercity Rail

-✅ Scenic and relaxed
+- Scenic and genuinely relaxed

 Intercity Bus

-✅ Cheapest option from £17
+- Cheapest intercity option from about £17 / $23 / €19.5

-✅ Overnight buses save hotel costs
+- Overnight buses save on hotel costs

-❌ Sydney to Melbourne is 12 hours.
-Bring snacks.
+- Sydney to Melbourne is 12 hours.
+Bring snacks

 Ferries & Boat Travel

-✅ Scenic way to see harbour cities
+- A scenic way to see any harbour city

-✅ Connects islands like Rottnest, Manly, Whitsundays
+- Connects islands like Rottnest, Manly, the Whitsundays

-❌ Limited routes outside main cities
+- Limited routes outside the main coastal cities

 Which Is Right For You?

-Use the public transport card
+Use the public transport card.

-Fly between them, bus for short hops
+Fly between them, bus for short hops.

-Rent a car or campervan
+Rent a car or campervan.

-Overnight bus or budget airline
+Overnight bus or budget airline.

 Quick Tips

-Public transport from Australian airports is almost always cheaper and barely slower
+Public transport from Australian airports is almost always cheaper and barely slower than a taxi.

-Travel Resources
+Related Resources

 Do I need a visa to visit Australia?